 Capacity building is about providing the proper tools so communities/regions may guide their own future.
 It is about working smarter and working together.
 SEDA provides access to research and best practices as well as online and classroom based learning.

 LEARNING..SHARING..MENTORING.
 Networking is a means of transferring good practice, of disseminating innovation (often innovation in process) and of building on the lessons learned from others.
-SEDA is proud to partner in delivery of three to four conferences and forums each year.
+SEDA is proud to offer annual conferences and forums each year.